 Have a substantial adverse effect on federally protected wetlands as defined by section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means?

 Less than Significant Impact.
-Because the discharge is limited to land, projects are unlikely to impact federally protected wetlands.
+Because the discharge goes through some treatment prior to land disposal and discharges to a surface water (or drainage) are prohibited by the General Order, projects are unlikely to impact federally protected wetlands according to section 404 of the Clean Water Act.
 In addition, see the response to item (a) above.

 Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites?